 Table of Contents

-Paint Protection Films: An Overview
+- Paint Protection Films: Pros and Cons

 PPF or “clear bra” is a wondrous thermoplastic polyurethane film that protects your car from scratches and rock chips, caused by fine debris, dirt, stones, bird droppings, leaves, or bug splatters.
 It is light, transparent, and easily malleable, which is perfect because PPFs will protect your car without taking away its overall aesthetics and showroom finish!